CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/installation/install-web-application-server.md

 ---
 title: "Upgrade v7.2 Gateway to Include Innovation"
 linkTitle: "Upgrade v7.2 Gateway to Include Innovation"
-description: "Information about upgrading v7.2 Gateway with Innovation functionality."
+description: "Information about upgrading a {{% ctx %}} 7.2 Gateway with {{% ctx %}} functionality."
 weight: 40
 ---

 # {{< param title >}}

-This guide describes how to upgrade Gateway on v7.2 to include Innovation.
+This guide describes how to upgrade Gateway on {{% ctx %}} 7.2 to include {{% ctx %}}.
 Please ensure that [Install Application Server][] has been completed before starting this installation.
-These steps assume that the v7.2 version of Gateway and its prerequisites have already been installed.
+These steps assume that the {{% ctx %}} 7.2 version of Gateway and its prerequisites have already been installed.

-The steps to add Innovation functionality to 7.2 are:

-1. Upgrade Gateway

-## Make Installation Artefacts Available

-1. Copy the following artefacts to a folder on the machine:

-   * Cortex Innovation {{< version >}} - Block Packages.zip
-   * Cortex Innovation {{< version >}} - Gateway.zip
-   * Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip

-1. Extract the `Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip` zip file to a folder with the same name.

 ## Install Prerequisites